NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 4. It reduces variability.

-Henking in 1891 observed a trace of specific nuclear structure in few insects.
-Furthermore, he observed that this specific nuclear structure is only found in 50% of sperms.
-He called this as ‘x’ body.
+Henking in 1891 observed a trace of specific nuclear structure in a few insects.
+Furthermore, he observed that this specific nuclear structure is only found in 50% of sperm.
+He called this ‘x’ body.
 He was not able to explain its significance.

-NCERT Class 12 Biology Chapter 5 Notes: Later it was observed that the ovum that receives the sperms with x body becomes female and those not become males, so this x body was called a sex chromosome and other chromosomes are called autosomes.
+Later, it was observed that the ovum that receives the sperm with X body becomes female and those that do not become males, so this X body was called a sex chromosome, and other chromosomes are called autosomes.

-• In humans and other organisms XY types of sex determination is seen but in some insects like Drosophila XO type of sex determination is present.
+• In humans and other organisms, XY types of sex determination are seen, but in some insects, like Drosophila, the XO type of sex determination is present.

-• In both types of sex determination, male produce two different types of gametes either with or without X chromosome or some with X chromosome and some with Y chromosomes.
+• In both types of sex determination, males produce two different types of gametes, either with or without an X chromosome, or some with an X chromosome and some with a Y chromosome.
 Such types of sex determination are called male heterogamety.
-Principles of Inheritance and Variation class 12 notes pdf download.

-• In birds ZW type of sex determination is present., two different types of gametes are produced by females in terms of sex chromosomes; this type of sex determination is called female heterogamety.
+• In birds, the ZW type of sex determination is present.
+Two different types of gametes are produced by females in terms of sex chromosomes; this type of sex determination is called female heterogamety.

-• Sex determination in human beings XY type.
-Out of 23 pairs of chromosomes, 22 pairs are exactly the same in males and females called autosomes.
+• Sex determination in human beings is of the XY type.
+Out of 23 pairs of chromosomes, 22 pairs are exactly the same in males and females, called autosomes.
 A pair of X chromosomes is present in females and XY in males.
-During spermatogenesis, male produce two types of gametes (sperms), 50% carries Y chromosome and remaining 50% contain X chromosome.
-Females, produce only one kind of gamete (ovum) having X chromosomes only.
+During spermatogenesis, males produce two types of gametes (sperms): 50% carry the Y chromosome, and the remaining 50% contain the X chromosome.
+Females produce only one kind of gamete (ovum) with X chromosomes only.

-• When sperm having a Y chromosome the sex of baby is male and when sperm carrying the X chromosome fertilise the egg, the sex of the baby is female.
+• When sperm has a Y chromosome, the sex of the baby is male, and when sperm carrying the X chromosome fertilise the egg, the sex of the baby is female.

-A Mutation is a phenomenon that results in an alternation of DNA sequence and consequently results in the change in the genotype and phenotype of an organism.
-The mutations that arise due to due to change in single base pair of DNA are called point mutation e.g Sickle cell anemia.
+A Mutation is a phenomenon that results in an alteration of the DNA sequence and consequently results in a change in the genotype and phenotype of an organism.
+The mutations that arise due to a change in a single base pair of DNA are called point mutations, e.g., Sickle cell anemia.

 Pedigree Analysis

-• The analysis of traits in several generations of a family is called the pedigree analysis.
+The analysis of traits in several generations of a family is called the pedigree analysis.
 The inheritance of a particular trait is represented in the family tree over several generations.
-It is used to trace the inheritance of a particular traits, abnormalities and diseases.
+It is used to trace the inheritance of a particular trait, abnormalities, and diseases.

-Broadly, genetic disorders may be grouped into two categories –
+Broadly, human genetic disorders may be grouped into two categories –

 1. Mendelian disorders